zhousarah/azure-compute-docs/articles/container-instances/NGroups/container-instances-rolling-update.md

 Consider a simple example of updating a CG profile reference from *cgprofile1* to *cgprofile2*.

-### In-place rolling update
+### In-place Rolling Update
 With in-place RU, when we update the reference to *cgprofile2* and issue an UPDATE NGroups command, "*existing CGs*" are updated with *cgprofile2*.
-The update to existing CGs happen in small batches (and not all at once).
+The update to existing CGs happens in small batches (and not all at once).
 This ensures that there is a minimal impact on our workload since only a small percentage of CGs may be unavailable during the update.

 We can configure the batch size and other related rolling update mode settings with the NGroups API.